 Mood diaries rely on users themselves putting in information about their emotional state throughout the day.
 Mood trackers can combine functions of mood diaries with an automated gathering of necessary information; for example, mood trackers can use wearables to monitor physiological responses like heart rate and blood pressure.
 It also creates graphs that display this data over time.

-Mood tracking applications are mostly developed for mobile devices, but web apps and wearables can also complement them and help create a lively community for a particular app.
+Mood tracking applications are mostly developed for smartphones and other mobile devices, but web apps and wearables can also complement them and help create a mood tracking app with a lively community.

 Let’s look at some of the most popular iOS and Android mood tracking apps that correspond to the types we described above and see what makes these apps stand out.

 Moodtrack Diary is one of the leading mood tracking mobile products.
 Its popularity comes from its flexibility: Moodtrack Diary allows users to record their emotional states without restricting them to a number of given options.

 Moodtrack Diary also provides a field for comments and rating of emotions on a scale from one to five, where one is the best and five is the worst.

 With the Moodtrack diary, entries are positioned along a timeline, where moods that users report more frequently are displayed in a bigger font than moods that are rarer.